expressjs/expressjs.com/guide/migrating-4.md

 <h4 id="app-route"><code>app.route()</code> method</h4>

 The new `app.route()` method enables you to create chainable route handlers for a route path.
-Since the path is specified in a single location, it helps to create modular routes and reduce redundancy and typos.
-For more information on routes, see [`Router()` documentation](/4x/api.html#router).
+Because the path is specified in a single location, creating modular routes is helpful, as is reducing redundancy and typos.
+For more information about routes, see [`Router()` documentation](/4x/api.html#router).

-Here is an example of chained route handlers defined using `app.route()`.
+Here is an example of chained route handlers that are defined by using the `app.route()` function.

 ~~~js
 app.route('/book')